scylladb/scylladb/docs/dev/sstable-scylla-format.md

 bit 5: CorrectUDTsInCollections (if set, indicates that the sstable was generated by Scylla with issue #6130 fixed)

+bit 6: CorrectLastPiBlockWidth (if set, indicates that the width of the last promoted index block never includes the partition end marker)

 ## extension_attributes subcomponent

     extension_attributes = extension_attribute_count extension_attribute*